OliverStone01/Security-lab/setup/vm-setup-mac.md

 # Setting up virtual machines on Mac

-This guide lays out how I setup Virtual machines on Apple silicon Mac using UTM software to run Kali Linux.
-I created this guide to help others bypass the errors I encountered while setting up VMs on Mac.
+This guide lays out how I set up Virtual machines on an **Apple Silicon M4 Mac** using **UTM** software to run **Kali Linux**.
+I created this guide to help other beginners, CTF players, and security students who want a reliable Kali Linux virtual machine while bypassing and understanding common errors that occur during setup.

 ### Recommended specs (at time of writing):